 Canada is the land of the maple leaf, the true north strong and free, a place where the national symbol is the busy beaver and the varied landscapes are more stunning in real life than they are in the brochures.
-Dig a little deeper and you’ll soon discover the cool things that linger north of the 49th parallel.
-Here is my list of top 10 cool things you’ll find in Canada (in no particular order) verging on the scientific and unexplained.
+Dig a little deeper and you’ll soon discover the cool things that linger north of the 49 parallel.
+Here is my list of top 10 interesting facts about Canada (in no particular order) verging on the scientific and unexplained.

 Get a cool free car tow at these hills in the east.
 Canada’s magnetic pull is especially apparent at these two hills in Quebec and New Brunswick.